Home » IELTS Listening: Nine frequently asked questions

 Q: Can I write my answers in short forms / acronyms?

 A: Avoid them if you can.
 There are several acceptable abbreviations you can use in all parts of IELTS, such as 10am / 10 a.m., 100m, 5kg, amongst some others.
 In a few cases, even some well-known acronyms are allowed, such as UK, US and — yes — IELTS.
-However, to avoid losing marks, you should always try to write the full form of a word if you can spell them (correctly).
+However, to avoid losing marks, you should always try to write the full form of a word if you can spell it (correctly).
 So if the answer is, for example, New England, then don’t simply write ‘NE’.

 4. Spelling